 Contractor is subject to Executive Order 11246, the Rehabilitation Act of 1973 and the Vietnam Era Veterans' Readjustment Assistance Act.
 The Equal Opportunity and Affirmative Action Clauses of 41 CFR §§ 60-1.4, 60-300.5, and 60-741.5 relating to those laws are hereby incorporated by reference.
 Unless exempted by law, Subcontractor agrees to take the following actions as required or appropriate: file all required forms and documents, including Standard Form 100 (EEO-I) (41 CFR § 60-1.7), comply with Executive Order 11246, the Rehabilitation Act of 1973, and the Vietnam Era Veterans' Readjustment Assistance Act, and include this clause in any covered subcontracts, supply agreements, purchase orders, or bills of lading relating to this Agreement ( 41 CFR §§ 60-1.4, 60-300.5, 60-741.5).

 To the extent not exempt, Contractor and Subcontractor shall abide by the requirements of 41 CFR §§ 60- l .4(a), 60-300.5(a), and 60-74 l.5(a).
-These regulations prohibit discrimination against qualified individuals based on their status as protected veterans or individuals with disabilities, and prohibit discrimination against all individuals based on their race, color, religion, sex, or national origin.
+These regulations prohibit discrimination against qualified individuals based on their status as protected veterans or individuals with disabilities and prohibit discrimination against all individuals based on their race, color, religion, sex, or national origin.
 Moreover, these regulations require that covered prime contractors and subcontractors take affirmative action to employ and advance in employment individuals without regard to race, color, religion, sex, national origin, protected veteran status, or disability.

 13. INDEMNITY.